FormIt3D/autodesk-formit-360-windows-help-old/Building-the-Farnsworth-House/Revit-Interop.md

 7. Work in a default 3D view in Revit

-8. Turn off all of the categories in the Revit view, then turn on **ONLY** the categories you need
+8. Turn off all of the categories in the Revit view, then turn on **ONLY** the categories you need.
+The SAT export brings visible elements only

-9. Use **Temporary Hide Isolate** or filters to hide additional model elements that you don't need. **Section Box** does not work to filter out elements for export
+9. Use **Temporary Hide Isolate** or filters to export specific elements. **Section Box** does not work to filter out elements for export

+10. When you **Import SAT** models to FormIt, they will appear in the same location relative the origin point in **Revit**.
+This makes going back and forth between the applications easier

 10. If you want to import a **large** Revit model to FormIt, then turn on only one category at a time.
 Export just that category to SAT.
 Import just one SAT at a time to FormIt and put that import on a **layer**.
 This process will keep elements isolated from each other.
 Repeat for however many categories you want